opentelekomcloud-community/otc-functiongraph-csharp-runtime/doc/source/devguide/event_function/sampleProject.rst

 .. code-block:: bash

-   dotnet build
+   dotnet build -c Release

-This command builds the project for all target frameworks defined in **simple.csproj** and creates a zip file for each target framework in the project folder.
+This command builds the project for all target frameworks defined in the project file and creates a zip file for each target framework in the project/src folder.

 The generated zip files are: